vpn-wiki/setup-ipsec-vpn/docs/ikev2-howto.md

 Using the following steps, you can remove the VPN connection and optionally restore the computer to the status before IKEv2 configuration import.

-1. Remove the added VPN connection in Windows Settings - Network - VPN.
-Windows 7 users can remove the VPN connection in Network and Sharing Center - Change adapter settings.
+1. Remove the added VPN connection in Windows Settings -> Network -> VPN.
+Windows 7 users can remove the VPN connection in Network and Sharing Center -> Change adapter settings.

 1. (Optional) Remove IKEv2 certificates.

    1. **Windows 8, 10 and 11:** Press Win+R and enter `certlm.msc`, or search for `certlm.msc` in the Start Menu.
 Open *Certificates - Local Computer*.
       **Windows 7:** Press Win+R and enter `mmc`, or search for `mmc` in the Start Menu.
 Open *Management Console*.
 Open `File - Add/Remove Snap-In`.
 Select to add `Certificates` and in the window that opens, select `Computer account -> Local Computer`.
 Click on `Finish -> OK` to save the settings.

-   1. Go to `Certificates - Personal - Certificates` and delete the IKEv2 client certificate.
+   1. Go to Certificates -> Personal -> Certificates and delete the IKEv2 client certificate.
 The name of the certificate is the same as the IKEv2 client name you specified (default: `vpnclient`).
 The certificate was issued by `IKEv2 VPN CA`.

-   1. Go to `Certificates - Trusted Root Certification Authorities - Certificates` and delete the IKEv2 VPN CA certificate.
+   1. Go to Certificates -> Trusted Root Certification Authorities -> Certificates and delete the IKEv2 VPN CA certificate.
 The certificate was issued to `IKEv2 VPN CA` by `IKEv2 VPN CA`.
-Before deleting, make sure that there are no other certificate(s) issued by `IKEv2 VPN CA` in `Certificates - Personal - Certificates`.
+Before deleting, make sure that there are no other certificate(s) issued by `IKEv2 VPN CA` in Certificates -> Personal -> Certificates.

 1. (Optional.
 For users who manually created the VPN connection) Restore registry settings.
 Note that you should backup the registry before editing.